 Parties' Comments.
 In its report, KEMA recommended that the Commission develop strategies to increase LIEE participation in areas with no unique challenges.
 When asked for their ideas, parties responded with a variety of strategies.
 SCE provided a list of methods that could augment current marketing and outreach strategies such as home-to-home canvassing, categorical eligibility, and the use of census-based demographic information.
 SCE claims that categorical eligibility, determined using census-based demographic analysis, could decrease concerns customers have about sharing personal information and reduce problems encountered with inadequate documentation.
-SCE further believes that the use of demographic information, consistent with "block weatherization", could dramatically increase program penetration.
+SCE further believes that the use of demographic information, consistent with "block weatherization," could dramatically increase program penetration.
 SCE also recommended investigating auto-enrollment if a house receives social security or disability benefits.
 ACCES and A WISH submitted comments calling for automatic enrollment.
+DisabRA suggests that the Commission consider automatic enrollment for customers who are on SSDI.